kendallroth/my-days/README.md

 eas build --platform ios
 ```

 By default, these artifacts are intended for submission and cannot be used for testing (due to output format).
-EAS Build has documention for [testing APKs](https://docs.expo.dev/build-reference/apk/) as well as building for [ios Simulators](https://docs.expo.dev/build-reference/simulators/).

 #### Production Submission